Andrews, South Carolina

 Andrews is a town in both Georgetown and Williamsburg counties in the U.S. state of South Carolina.
-Its population was 2,861 at the 2010 census, down from 3,068 in 2000.
+Its total population was 2,861 at the 2010 census, down from 3,068 in 2000.
 General aviation airfield Robert F. Swinnie Airport is 2 mi east of its central business district.

 Geography

 Andrews is located in western Georgetown County, with a small portion extending west into Williamsburg County.
 U.S. Route 521 bypasses the town to the south, then passes through the west side of the town; the highway leads northwest 62 mi to Sumter and east 17 mi to Georgetown, the county seat.
 South Carolina Highway 41 leads northeast 24 mi to Hemingway and southwest 15 mi to Jamestown.
 Charleston is 59 mi to the southwest.

 According to the United States Census Bureau, Andrews has a total area of 2.2 square miles (5.7 km2), all land.

 Demographics

 2020 census

 As of the 2020 United States census, there were 2,575 people, 1,049 households, and 754 families residing in the town.